 Being a foreign private issuer exempts us from certain SEC requirements.
 As a foreign private issuer within the meaning of rules promulgated under the U.S. Securities and Exchange Act of 1934 (the Exchange Act), we are exempt from certain Exchange Act rules and requirements that apply to U.S. public companies, including: (i) the requirement to file with the SEC quarterly reports on Form 10-Q and current reports on Form 8-K; (ii) rules regulating the solicitation of proxies in connection with shareholder meetings; (iii) Regulation FD prohibiting selective disclosures of material information; and (iv) rules requiring insiders to disclose stock ownership and trading activities and establishing liability for profits realized from "short-swing" trading transactions (i.e., a purchase and sale, or sale and purchase, of the issuer's equity securities within less than six months).
-Therefore certain protections and information generally available to investors with respect to public companies organized in the U.S., may not be available in the same manner.
+Because of the foregoing, our shareholders will receive less information about our company and trading in our shares by our affiliates than would be provided to shareholders of a domestic U.S. company.